 1. Air Pumps or Blowers

-These precise units draw water from the atmosphere and redirect it into your water.
+These precise units draw air from the atmosphere and redirect it into the water.
 They are placed next to the fish pond and started up, at which point the air they push through a hose into the water will inevitably rise in the water and break on the surface.

 When they break the water’s surface, oxygen will be added to the pond.
 A little-known advantage of having an air pump for your aquaculture setup is that it will act as an ice tool for prevention during the winter months, preventing the complete covering of your pond under the ice.